spaceconcordia/rocketry-performance/documentation/Performance_Model_Spec.md

 - fully aligned thrust [@box2009, pg.16]
 - smooth transition between nose cone and body tube (no shoulder)
 - rocket does not have a boattail
+- rocket has a single rectangular launch lug

 ## Requirements
 The Performance Model must provide the maximum altitude and velocity of the rocket in subsonic flight under a known thrust curve and known dimensional parameters.
 Assumptions considered legitimate based on prior research for similar rockets may be applied